International Migration: The UK Compared with other OECD Countries

 As reported in Figure 3, the top countries of origin in terms of inflows to OECD countries in 2011 were China, Romania, Poland and India.
 These four countries accounted for over 20 percent of immigration to OECD countries.
 Several developed country members of the OECD, such as Germany, the UK and the USA are also among the top-ten sources of migrants to other OECD countries.

 The UK occupied the 10th place as a source country and it accounted for close to 2.1% of total migrant inflows to OECD countries in 2011.
 The UK was the country of origin for close to 107,000 migrants to other OECD countries in 2011.

 Evidence gaps and limitations

-The OECD permanent-type migration data are an imperfect measure, since they include individuals already in the country who have changed status (e.g. from student to permanent resident).
+The OECD permanent-type migration data do not correspond precisely to actual movement across borders, since they include individuals already in the country who have changed status (e.g. from student to permanent resident).
 Moreover, the year of reference for immigration tends to be the year of approval of the residence permit application, not the year of entry into the country.
-Therefore, while this briefing discusses permanent-type migration flows, it is not an exact measure of annual migration inflows.

-For several countries, the OECD categorizes migrants in some categories (e.g. intra-company transfers) as permanent migrants because they have settlement rights or renewable residence permits.
+Also, for several countries, the OECD categorizes migrants in some categories (e.g. intra-company transfers) as permanent migrants because they have settlement rights or renewable residence permits.
 Therefore, the same migration movements may be classified as temporary or permanent depending on the country.
-The data on temporary workers published by the OECD is also incomplete as it is difficult to capture all these short-term movements in official statistics (e.g. cross-border service providers) and only reflect general trends.

 Thanks to Philip Martin and Ron Skeldon for helpful comments and suggestions in an earlier version of this briefing.